 - Providing written medical advice for children with special educational needs and disabilities when an education, health and care (EHC) plan has been requested.

-The team is primarily based at the Wembley Centre for Health and Care.
-Clinic appointments take place from Monday to Friday between 9am and 5pm, along with outreach clinics and home, special school and nursery visits.
+The service is primarily based at the Wembley Centre for Health and Care.
+Clinic appointments take place from Monday to Friday between 9am and 5pm.
+The team also runs outreach clinics and visits homes, special schools and nurseries.

 Wembley Centre for Health and Care, 1st Floor, Barham House, 116 Chaplin Road, Wembley, HA0 4UZ